Syndicoon/electric-nachos/README.md

 I am sure some have noticed that there are two domains: the main myhomesite.com and the sub-domain radio.myhomesite.com don't worry, this will work.

-WEBSITE SETUP: Create your homesite and set up and index.html page.
+WEBSITE SETUP: Create your homesite set up and index.html page.
 This will be a landing page that will point to all your radio stations.

 ICECAST SETUP: download and configure Icecast2 and set up your radio stations.
 For this tutorial, I will use the following radio stations: jazz and rock and use port 8000.
 After you setup your icecast server you should be able to access these two stations using the following links: